Are You the One? Brasil

 Are You the One?
-Brasil is a Brazilian reality television series on MTV (Brazil).
+Brasil is a Brazilian reality television series on MTV Brasil.
 It is a Brazilian version of the original American series.
 It follows 20 people who are living together in a tropical destination to find their perfect match.
 If the 10 men and 10 women are able to correctly choose all ten perfect matches in ten weeks, they will win R$500 thousand to split among them.
 Each episode the cast will pair up with whoever they believe their perfect match is to compete in a challenge.
 The winners of the challenge will go on a date, and have a chance to test their match in the truth booth.
 The cast members will choose one of the winning couples to go to the truth booth to determine if they are a perfect match or not.
 This is the only way to confirm matches.
 Each episode ends with a matching ceremony where the couples will be told how many perfect matches they have, but not which matches are correct.
-It debuted in February 2015 on MTV (Brazil).
+It debuted in February 2015 on MTV Brasil.